 After the due diligence review, the review panel will determine whether to recommend the application for a CPRIT award.
-The Product Development Review Council will create a final ranked list of applications recommended for funding by the review panels based on scores and programmatic priorities.
+The Product Development Review Council will create a final ranked list of applications recommended for funding by the review panels.
+The Product Development Review Council's ranking will be based on scores and programmatic priorities.